Using Dataverse views to simplify filter queries in Canvas Apps in Power Apps

 In this post I have only looked at filtering items, but this same method can also be used to sort the items that are returned by a query.

-Avatar for Pieter Veenstra
+Avatar of Pieter Veenstra

-3 thoughts on “Using Dataverse views to simplify filter queries in Canvas Apps in Power Apps”
+3 thoughts on “Using Dataverse views to simplify filter queries in Canvas Apps in Power Apps

 1. It seems the only “date/time” columns that can be used in filters are “created” and “modified”.
 I have a table with two date/time columns (CheckOutFrom and CheckOutTo), but when I add a filter, they don’t appear in the drop-down.
 This is a table to reservations, so I’d love to create basic views of “upcoming”, “ongoing” and “past” for use in a canvas app, but all would need to filter using comparisons to those two columns.